Marine School of Infantry

 The camp is about 50 miles from Wilmington and 250 miles east of Charlotte.

-According to the official website, the objective of SOI East:
+According to the official website, the objective of SOI East is to:

 The course trains new recruits in the knowledge and skills required to perform as a Rifleman, Mortarman, Machine Gunner, Infantry Assault Marine, or Antitank Missile Gunner.